-- Development—For testing the site before deployment
+- Staging: For testing and validating the site before deployment

-- Production—For hosting the live site that's visited by shoppers
+- Production: For hosting the live site that's visited by shoppers

 Typically, a merchant has a single realm in which to develop, stage, and deploy multiple sites with different branding or locales.
 The people managing the storefront site don’t need to be in the same location.
 Sites can share product catalogs or have different catalogs.
 They can even share some site admin settings.